Loading Events

 • Efforts to improve state systems while protecting human rights.

 The three organisations OHCHR, IFSW, and ILO will analyse each case along their framework.
-Participants will jointly examine the cases, identify relevant rights and responsibilities, and discuss practical ways to addresschallenges and improve outcomes for both social workers and service recipients.
+Participants will jointly examine the cases, identify relevant rights and responsibilities, and discuss practical ways to address challenges and improve outcomes for both social workers and service recipients.

 Expected Outcomes